SteffenKockel/pyduin/README.md

 ```
 ##

-#### Flashing firmware to the arduino
+#### Flashing firmware to the Arduino

 Then the buddies can be addressed with the `-B` option.
-The following example would build the `.ino` file from the example above and flash it to the arduino.
+The following example would build the `.ino` file from the example above and flash it to the Arduino.
 ```
 pyduin -B uber flash
 ```